Deloitte

 Statement of Cash Flows

 Because ASC 230 is largely principles-based, financial statement preparers must exercise significant judgment when classifying certain cash receipts and payments in their statement of cash flows.
-Given the lack of prescriptive rules, cash flow presentation continues to challenge financial statement preparers.
+Given the lack of prescriptive rules, cash flow presentation continues to challenge financial statement preparers, as noted in recent statements made by regulators.

 In addition, while the guidance on cash flow presentation of derivative instruments is not new, an entity’s cash flow presentation may be subject to additional scrutiny as a result of rising interest rates.
 For example, in an increasing interest rate environment, an entity may pay higher costs to acquire an interest rate cap agreement that is intended to limit the entity’s exposure to future variability in interest rates.